-Gilbert, Arizona is focused on establishing relationships that will increase foreign direct investment and enhance policies that promote bi-lateral trade.
+Gilbert, Arizona is focused on establishing relationships that will increase foreign direct investment and enhance policies that promote bilateral trade.

-Services Provided by the Gilbert Team
+Services Provided by the Gilbert Office of Economic Development:

 To remain competitive in the increasingly global competitive market Gilbert aligns economic development efforts and leverages collaborative relationships with regional and private sector stakeholders.

-Arizona Mexico Commission (AMC) – The AMC’s mission is to improve the economic prosperity and quality of life for all Arizonans through strong, public/private collaborations in advocacy, trade, networking and information.
+Arizona Mexico Commission (AMC) – The AMC’s mission is to improve the economic prosperity and quality of life for all Arizonans through strong, public/private collaborations in advocacy, trade, networking, and information.
 AMC supports this ever-upward cycle of growth by keeping its focus on improving four broad policy priorities: Competitiveness, Sustainability, Security, and Quality of Life.
-These four core areas represent the binational policy drive for the Arizona-Sonora region, and will enable the opportunity to capitalize on the opportunities the region has to offer.
+These four core areas represent the binational policy drive for the Arizona-Sonora region and will enable the opportunity to capitalize on the opportunities the region has to offer.

 Canada Arizona Business Council – is a 501(C)6 non-profit Arizona Corporation whose purpose is to promote increased trade and investment between the State of Arizona and Canada.
 The Council is sanctioned by both the State of Arizona and the Canadian Government, with a mission to assist and facilitate through various means and ways, the commercial and social interaction of individuals, companies, and organizations in pursuing cross border relationships to increase business, support trade growth and investments.

 Gilbert’s Sister Cities – Gilbert Sister Cities began in June 1995 to establish cultural and economic ties with other regions of the world.
 Our first Sister City relationship was formed with Newtownabbey, Northern Ireland, on November 17, 1998.
 Our second Sister City partnership was formalized with Leshan, China on June 4, 2002.
-With each of these partnerships have come new programs, mission opportunities and enriching delegation exchanges.
+With each of these partnerships has come new programs, mission opportunities, and enriching delegation exchanges.

-SelectUSA – Recognizing that the competitiveness and job-generating ability of a nation is determined by its desirability as a place for businesses to operate, SelectUSA was created at the federal level to showcase the United States as the world’s premier business location and to provide easy access to federal-level programs and services related to business investment.
+SelectUSA – Recognizing that the competitiveness and job-generating ability of a nation are determined by its desirability as a place for businesses to operate, SelectUSA was created at the federal level to showcase the United States as the world’s premier business location and to provide easy access to federal-level programs and services related to business investment.
 SelectUSA is designed to complement the activities of our states—the primary drivers of economic development in the United States.